aikkala/whac-a-mole/README.md

 A replication of the classic "Whac-A-Mole" arcade game, implemented as a VR game in Unity.
 This game is largely based on another Unity (boxing) exergame developed by Toni Pesola.

-For game details, see the paper "SIM2VR: Towards Automated Biomechanical Testing in VR" [todo: add link]
+For game details, see the paper "SIM2VR: Towards Automated Biomechanical Testing in VR" [todo: add link] and [the project repo](https://github.com/fl0fischer/sim2vr.)

 Screenshot of the game play: